gedrutten/Portfolio/content/3644QCA/Day4.md

 ### Street pics from throughout the day
 {{< figure src="/img/3644QCA/day04/P1040353.jpg" link="/img/3644QCA/day04/P1040353.jpg" >}}
 This is the intersection outside UAP.
-We're less than 5km from teh city centre, yet the streets are relatively quiet.
+We're less than 5km from the city centre, yet the streets are relatively quiet.
 The number of electric vehicles (and the number of which are bikes) contributes to the lack of noise.

 <div class="row">
     <div class="6u 12u$(medium)">